- VIEWMONT HIGH SCHOOL MISSION STATEMENT

 Students have the right or expectation of privacy in school lockers.
 School lockers are the sole property of

 the Davis School District and Viewmont High School.
 Periodic general inspections of lockers, including the use of drug detecting canines may be conducted by school authorities for any reason at any time, without student consent, and without a search warrant.

-Junior and Senior students having no Citizenship “U” or unpaid parking tickets are eligible to purchase a
+Students having no Citizenship “U” or unpaid parking tickets are eligible to purchase a

 parking pass.
 The cost is $5.00 per semester.

 - At the beginning of 2nd semester, eligible students may purchase a 2nd semester parking pass for $5.00.

 - Parking passes must be hung on the mirror and clearly visible at all times.

 - Every student must purchase their own pass.
 Students cannot share a parking pass.